 Umananda Temple – Guwahati, Assam:

-Umananda is the temple’s presiding deity.
-The words “Uma,” another name for Lord Shiva’s bride, and “Ananda,” which denotes happiness, are combined to form the name “Umananda.”
-Peacock Island is among the tiniest inhabited islands, and it might also be among the most stunning.
-It is a refuge for those who enjoy the outdoors because of the temple’s surroundings and the island’s sublime yet modest beauty.
+Umananda (Tatrasti bhagavan sambhu- ruma- nandakarah Prabhu) is the temple’s chief deity.
+The Hindi terms “Uma,” which was another name for Lord Shiva’s bride, and “Ananda,” which signifies bliss, are the sources of the name “Umananda.”
+Peacock Island is actually one of the tiniest inhabited islands and maybe one of the most picturesque as well.
+Nature enthusiasts will find paradise in the temple’s surroundings and in the island’s sublime yet understated beauty.

 Umananda Temple Timings:

 The timings of Umananda temple is 5.30 am – 6.00 pm

 Peacock Island, Baruah Souk, North Guwahati, Guwahati, Assam 781030.